kirillbobyrev/pabi/README.md

 [![Test Coverage](https://github.com/kirillbobyrev/pabi/actions/workflows/coverage.yaml/badge.svg)](https://github.com/kirillbobyrev/pabi/actions/workflows/coverage.yaml)

 Pabi is a modern chess engine.
-It is in the early days of development and not functional yet, see documentation below for roadmap and details.
+It is in the early days of development and not functional yet: see documentation below for roadmap and details.

 ## Goals